Freenitial/Path_Killer/README.md

 **How to call with args** :
 ```
-pathkiller.bat /folder "C:\first\path" /folder "C:\second path" /test 1
+pathkiller.bat /folder "C:\first\path" /folder "C:\second path" /endpause 1
 ```

-**How to call properly from another batch** :
+**How to call properly with all arguments from another batch** :
 ```
 call pathkiller.bat /folder "C:\Program Files\Mozilla" ^
                     /folder "%programfiles%\Google\Chrome" ^
+                    /logpath "%temp%\pathkiller.log"
+                    /logs 1 ^
                     /recursive 1 ^
+                    /retry 1 ^
                     /checkonly 0 ^
-                    /test 1 ^
+                    /endpause 0 ^
-                    /disablereturncodes 1 ^
+                    /disablereturncodes 0 ^
                     /silent 0 ^
-                    /logs 1 ^
-                    /logfile "C:\Windows\Temp"
 ```

 --------------------

 Return codes
 ```
-0 = Some processes have been found and killed
+0 = Some processes have been found (if checkonly=1) or killed (if checkonly=0)
 1 = Not any process to kill was found
 2 = %folders% value is null (check if your args are correctly given, otherwise if default is correctly set)
 3 = No valid filter created (check if your args are correctly given)
-4 = Failed to close those processes
+4 = Failed to close some processes
 5 = Unrecognized argument
 ```